Crited/OSM-for-Icinga/doc/01-Ubuntu.md

 ```

 ## Use with icinga2-module-map
-If you want to use this vagrant box for your icinga-2-module-map, you just have to add this:
+If you want to use this with icinga-2-module-map, you just have to add this:
 `http://localhost/hot/{z}/{x}/{y}.png`

 Just login to your **web-interface**.
 Navigate down to **configuration** and choose **modules**.
 You should find **map** somewhere here, If you installed the maps-module correctly beforehand.
 Change from the **module:map**-tab to the **configuration**-tab and add *http://localhost/hot/{z}/{x}/{y}.png* to **URL for tile server**, which should be empty by default - so it uses the *openstreetmaps-servers*